stephenh/gwt-mpv-apt/README.markdown

 `gwtasyncgen` is a Java 6 annotation processor to help generate some of the boilerplate code involved in GWT projects.

+Annotation processors enable compiler-/IDE-driven generated-as-you-type code generation based on Java files in your project.

-It currently will generate:
+`gwtasyncgen` currently will generate:

 * `XxxAsync` interfaces as you change the source interfaces annotated with `@RemoteServiceRelativePath`
 * `XxxAction/XxxResult` DTOs for [gwt-dispatch](http://code.google.com/p/gwt-dispatch/) as you change the `XxxSpec` class annotated with `@GenDispatch`